SiniNumminen/website/_pages/9-search.md

 permalink: /blog/search/
 ---

-Search by title or tags in "Insights".
+Search by title or tags in "Blog".